AdamSaleh/imagecrawling/README.rst

 imagecrawling
 =========

-*A imagecrawlington command line program in Python.*
+*A command line program in Python.*

 Purpose
 -------
+Is able to download images